idrinth-thalui/core/dialogue/idrinthFollowerDialogueIdle.md

 - Oh my, rain again.
 - Can't say I'm among friends here.
 - They really made something out of this mountain.
-- Not my favorite village, it feels odd.
+- Not my favourite village, it feels odd.
 - A nice city, but somehow too calm and quiet.
 - Markath never changes, does it?
 - This intrigues me, we should spend some time here.